 The Ware Cottage is a temporary housing ministry that serves the Gloucester community.
 Clients are able to apply for housing, and pending their approval and vacancy, seek shelter in a safe, stable home.
 In addition to providing the shelter, Ware also seeks to help coach clients with financial matters and provide a supportive community.

 For over fifty years, the water well at Ware has provided the surrounding community from an artisanal well with fresh drinking water.
 Community members will bring jugs, large and small, and take clean water home with them.

 G.U.E.S.T.
 (Gloucester United Emergency Shelter Team) is a coalition of local churches that work together to provide emergency shelter for the homeless in our area during the winter months.
 Participating churches provide overnight lodging and meals to those who have no home of their own.
 Volunteers must attend a free training session.

-Ware Church hosts three weekly AA-related meetings.
+Ware Church hosts weekly AA-related meetings.
 Sunday evening is time for an open meeting.
 There is also a support group for people working with family members who suffer from drug or alcohol addiction.